 I haven’t really sat with it that much.
 There’s a couple joints in there.
 But it didn’t really stick.
 I was thinking about that, how they rolled out all those albums back to back to back.
 I wonder if that didn’t really give each album its time to marinate and resonate with people.
 I gave all of them just one or two quick listens, from the new Nas album to Kids See Ghosts to Ye.
 I didn’t really sit with them over and over.
 That may be more of streaming thing now, too.
 I mean, there’s been good albums where, because of streaming, you listen to it but you end up going on to something else and don’t even come back to it.
 It’s not even a diss to that album — you just have a billion songs at your fingertips.

-A lot of people wrote off Kanye’s album or refused to listen to it because of all his comments about Trump and slavery and stuff.
+A lot of people wrote off Kanye’s album or refused to listen to it because of all his comments about Trump and slavery.
 Do you feel that made you pay less attention to it?

 I listened to it when it came out, but I think that definitely made me less excited about it.
 Sure.
 That probably will pass with time, but you know, if somebody does a good interview or great promo or commercial before their album, then that makes you excited to listen to it.
 If somebody says something wack before they release it, then that makes you not as excited.
 If a movie has a wack trailer, you don’t wanna see the movie.
 Or if you do see the movie, then that movie has to work harder to win you over than if you were already hyped.